Deborah gardens as a hobby and enjoys organic vegetables in her kitchen. She keeps a variety of edible plants in her garden.

 For the beginner gardener, a convenient way to begin a garden is to plant from your already available kitchen scraps.
 Don’t throw those vegetable bottoms away when they can become tasty edible greens to be harvested.
-Planting scraps allows a gardener to skip a few steps and provides quick available veggies, if for some reason it is difficult to obtain seeds.
+If for some reason it is difficult to obtain seeds, planting scraps allows a gardener to skip a few steps and provides quick available veggies.
 Let’s begin!

 When planting your mini garden there are a few things to consider.
 Veggies need sun to thrive and may grow in a patch or in pots.
 Pots are preferable when dealing with a small space, such as a windowsill or balcony.
 Pots are also convenient to put your cuttings into if, for example, you only have one cutting to plant.
 They can also be easier for the beginner gardener to water and look after.

 Nutrient-Rich, Well-Moisturized Soil Is Extremely Important